Kurigi/github-folders/README.md

 **Config not loading?**
 - File must be on your default branch (`main` or `master`)
 - For private repos, make sure you're logged into GitHub
-- Try clearing the cache in the extension options page
+- Try clearing the cache: Click extension icon → "Open Settings" → "Clear All Cache"

 **Workflows not showing in folders?**
 - Workflow filenames are case-sensitive